Music

 MUS 400 Special Studies (1-4 Credits)

 In the history of Western music, world music, American music, composition and digital music, or music theory and analysis.
-For juniors and seniors, by permission of the department.
+For juniors and seniors.
+Instructor permission required.

 Fall, Spring